Why Are We Confused About Words?

 Consciousness is “a way of talking about the behavior” of certain systems?
 “Experiencing the redness of red” explains how “the emergent behavior” of a physical system is not something separate from the system, but it is still “perfectly real”?
 What on earth does that even mean?!

 It means that Carroll is acutely aware of the dilemma that materialists face.
 He knows that a high resolution video camera cannot perceive the meaning of redness any more than a hardback English dictionary perceives the definition of the word red, or any more than an abacus perceives arithmetic?
-Furthermore, he is aware that for the same reason that a camera or a book can’t comprehend the meaning of redness, for those same reasons the brain must not comprehend it either.
+Furthermore, he is aware that for the same reason that a camera or a book can’t comprehend the meaning of redness, for those same reasons the human brain must not comprehend it either.
 That’s why Carroll is talking about what it means to “experience the redness of red”.
 As a monist, he cannot, under any circumstances, admit that the brain can’t perceive the meaning behind the medium.
 So his only recourse is to start waxing philosophical and avoiding the issue.
 “A poetic naturalist has no trouble saying that conscious experiences exist.
 They are not part of the fundamental architecture of reality, but they serve as essential pieces of an emergent effective theory.”[xxxvii]

 What?!?!
 There’s a whole lot of rhetorical smoke and mirrors going on here.
 How does something “exist” and yet not be part of the “architecture of reality”?
 Is the (nonphysical) meaning of the abstract word real part of the fundamental architecture of “reality”?
 Carroll’s explanation might be similar to how Pinker uses Platonic philosophy (about the immaterial) to explain the “real qualities” of the number 3.
 We really can’t be sure.